univention/univention-corporate-server/doc/changelog/index.rst

 * The Samba init scripts :file:`samba-ad-dc` and :file:`samba` now also stop the services :program:`samba-dcerpcd` and :program:`samba-bgqd` (:uv:bug:`55727`).

-* In scenarios where a UCS AD domain is run next to a native Microsoft AD domain with an AD-Connector mirroring users and password hashes between both the option ``auth methods`` is usually adjusted on the UCS AD DCs to make access to SMB shares hosted on UCS member servers possible for Microsoft AD users without needing to type in their password again.
+* In scenarios where a UCS AD domain runs next to a native Microsoft AD domain with an AD-Connector that mirrors users and password hashes between both, the option ``auth methods`` is usually adjusted on the UCS AD DCs to make access to SMB shares hosted on UCS member servers possible for Microsoft AD users without needing to type in their password again.
 Since UCS 5.0 this broke Samba logon on the UCS AD DCs themselves.
-The Samba patch has been adjusted to only consider the method ``sam_ignoredomain`` from the list of values specified via the |UCSUCRV| :envvar:`samba/global/options/"auth methods"` or directly in the Samba :file:`local.conf` as configuration parameter ``auth methods``.
+The Samba patch has been adjusted to only consider the method ``sam_ignoredomain`` from the list of values specified through the |UCSUCRV| :envvar:`samba/global/options/"auth methods"` or directly in the Samba :file:`local.conf` as configuration parameter ``auth methods``.
 If Samba finds this particular method in the Samba configuration, then it now only appends it to the standard list of authentication methods,